How to Break a Weight Loss Plateau

 Your calorie needs change as you lose weight.
 The target that created a deficit at 200 lbs might be maintenance at 175 lbs.

-Recalculate Your TDEE
+Recalculate your TDEE

 Use a TDEE calculator with your current weight.
 Your maintenance calories drop roughly 10-15 calories per pound lost.